imoudu13/library-api/README.md

     - `DELETE /books/{id}`: Remove a book from the library (admin/librarian only).
 3. **Book Borrowing and Reservations:**

-    - `POST /borrow`: Borrow a book (check availability and update the user's borrow history).
+    - `POST /borrow`: Borrow a book (check availability and update the libraryUser's borrow history).
     - `POST /return`: Return a borrowed book, calculate overdue fines if necessary.
     - `POST /reserve`: Reserve a book if it is currently unavailable (notify when available).
 4. **Book Reviews and Ratings:**